A-Hazzard/digital-utopia/README.md

    pnpm install
    ```

-3. Set up your Firebase configuration in `lib/firebase.ts`.
+3. Set up your Firebase configuration env variables in `lib/firebase.ts` and 'nodemailer' env variables in `.env`.

 4. Run the development server:
    ```bash